researchsetup/researchsetup.github.io/researchmodel.md

 tagline:
 ---

-# Bayesian Model of Research and the PhD
+# A "Probabilistic" Model of Research

 Research is a complicated process.
 It can be ovewhelming because it's not clear what being a good researcher means, and what it means to do [good work](http://www.cs.virginia.edu/~robins/YouAndYourResearch.html).
 There is also a lot of advice floating around -- how can one systematically reason about the process?